Last Updated on 17 February, 2021 by Veronica

 Jefferson National Expansion Memorial

-Check out the full stretch of Bloomington to St Louis from Route 66
+Check out the full article about the stretch from Bloomington to St Louis from Route 66

-Named in honor of the island, this city was founded in 1857, and most of its inhabitants were engaged in mining or farming.
+In honor of the island of Cuba, this city was founded in 1857, and most of its inhabitants were engaged in mining or farming.
 At the beginning of the twentieth century, it was known as “The Land of the Big Red Apple.”
 In 1931, Route 66 arrived, and the business grew.

 7. Lebanon, Missouri